calizarr/resume/Markdown_Resume.md

         facility.
       * Mapped forward previous structural *Brachypodium distachyon* annotations to new genome assembly using MAKER.
-Mapped functional (PFAM, PHOBIUS, and TIGRFAM.) domains with InterProScan to the annotations and converted locations to genomic coordinates.
+Mapped functional domains with InterProScan to the annotations and converted locations to genomic coordinates.
 Structural and functional annotations were placed as tracks in a genome browser.
   * **Benson Hill Biosystems**
       * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a custom in-house imaging system.